hackgptdeveloper/hackgptdeveloper.github.io/_posts/2025-01-09-top-10-bug-hunter-of-gitlab.md

 ---
-title: ""
+title: "Top GitLab's bug bounty program hunters"
 tags:
-  - Graphics
+  - Gitlab
 ---

-Title
 Based on GitLab's bug bounty program reports from recent years, here are some of the most notable bug hunters who have made significant contributions:

 1. **mateuszek**: Recognized for submitting the most valid reports in 2023, with a total of 26.